 - What information can be used to represent the computing service requirement from UE.

-- How to handle the UE requirement for computing services.
+- How to handle the UE’s request and requirement for computing services.

 - What network functions can be introduced to handle the computing service requirement, and when and how to select the network functions.